bendalab/audian/README.md

 - `class BufferedEnvelope`: Compute envelope on the fly (`bufferedenvelope.py`).
 - `class BufferedSpectrogram`: Spectrogram of source data on the fly (`bufferedspectrogram.py`).

-- `class Data`: Handles all the raw data traces, filtered traces, spectrogram data, etc (`data.py`).
+- `class Data`: Handles all the raw and derived data traces like filtered data, spectrogram data, etc (`data.py`).

 - `markerdata.py`: All marker related stuff.
 TODO: Split it into widgets and marker data.